 A non-trivial MAS therefore consists of more than just agents: for example, it may also include the tools that agents use to achieve their goals, the protocols through which they interact, and the policies or norms that govern their behavior.
 In research on Engineering MAS, these concerns have been organized along four conceptual dimensions [[DEMAZEAU95]]:

-These conceptual dimensions help organize the complexity of non-trivial MAS — and are particularly relevant when designing Web-based MAS [[HMAS]]: they offer a broader conceptual view of MAS (broader than just agents) while also defining the scope of the design space.
+These conceptual dimensions help organize the complexity of non-trivial MAS — and are particularly relevant when designing Web-based MAS [[HMAS19]]: they offer a broader conceptual view of MAS (broader than just agents) while also defining the scope of the design space.
 For example, [[[#mas-web-transport-layer]]] shows a MAS modeled as agents that exchange messages.
 In this view, the Web is reduced to a message transport layer, an early perspective in research on Web-based MAS (see Section [[[#agents-web-services]]]).
 However, the Web was not designed as a transport layer (see Section 6.5.3 in [[FIELDING00]]).

 The Web as a transport layer for messages exchanged among agents.